• Skip to primary navigation

 The choice between them is personal preference.

-Espresso and lungo have very different flavor profiles.
+Espresso and lungo have very different flavors.

 On the other hand, lungo has a milder taste with more volume - a smoother experience.